Building a simulation engine

 The fundamental data types in the stochadex simulation engine are Go types which can be configured as Settings (pure data) or Implementations (code which implements the provided interfaces).

-Or the Hawkes process, which couples the history of events to the current event rate (making it non-Markovian).
+The Hawkes process couples the history of events to the current event rate.
+One may therefore categorise this process as ‘non-Markovian’.

 Serial dependency graphs and modularity